 So far, everything is going along great, there are no issues with the file upload or the BackupBuddy installation.
 Next up, we need to install the backup onto the new site.
 I let Matt take the reigns from here, for fear that I'll royally stuff it up!

-With a few clicks here and there, it takes about 10 minutes for BackupBuddy to do it’s thing and set up the new site will all the content from the old site… success!
+With a few clicks here and there, it takes about 10 minutes for BackupBuddy to do it's thing and set up the new site with all the content from the old site… success!

 The next thing we do is place a 301 redirect on the domain name, so that anyone visiting Outsourced Freelancing Success will automatically be redirected to www.hustleandgroove.com — that works!